jlinoff/pam/README.md

 <img src="www/help/pam-about-custom-pref.png" alt="about-custom-pref">

-The motivation for allowing custom messages is that someone might want to share a _PAM_ file.
+The motivation for allowing custom messages is that someone might want to share a _PAM_ file or describe how the records are related.
 The custom message would allow the person to provide their _imprimatur_ on the collection.

 ### Create Record